Bifidobacterium longum

 362 women with IBS.
 4-week intervention.

 10⁸ CFU/day dose significantly improved IBS composite symptom score and individual symptoms (pain/discomfort, bloating, bowel dysfunction, incomplete evacuation, straining, gas) vs placebo.
-Higher 10¹⁰ dose was NOT superior to 10⁸ — non-monotonic dose-response.
+Higher 10¹⁰ dose was not superior to 10⁸ — non-monotonic dose-response.
 Note: B. infantis 35624 is now classified as B. longum subsp. longum 35624 (formerly Align®'s strain).

 3